gospel-desk/www.logstown.com/well-done-o-christ/index.md

 Christ within our one shared human history and civilization.
 The Gospel _has_ been preached, idols _have_ been torn down, virtue _has_ been established, and not through force of arms but by the persuasiveness of unlettered fishermen.
-The Damascene writes near Jerusalem when iconoclasm has infiltrated the Church, and Islam has conquered the Holy Land.
+The Damascene writes near Jerusalem while the Holy Land is under the yoke of Islam, and while the Church is infested with iconoclasm.
 Yet he can still celebrate the reality of Christ’s impact.
 He bursts into prayer!

 <div style="padding: 24pt; font-size: 13pt; line-height: 19pt;"><b>Well done, O
 Christ</b>, O Wisdom, and Power, and Word of God, and God Almighty!
 What should